Updated April 2026

 I've talked to more therapists than the rest of my family put together and I still carry a lot of shame from those early years.
 Not just anger at him but shame about myself, like something I internalized back then that never really left.
 Being autistic makes it worse.
 The memories don't fade the way they might for other people.
 They replay with the same intensity 20+ years later.
 I'm not trying to get anything over on him or use it for points.
 It just genuinely still hurts all the time.

 Research from Harvard (Cuartas et al., 2021) found that hitting a child activates the same threat-response regions in the brain as more severe physical abuse.
 There were no regions of the brain where the neural response differed between kids who were spanked and kids who were abused.
 The lead researcher said "in terms of how a child's brain responds, it's not all that different than abuse.
 It's more a difference of degree than of type."
 A separate study (McCrory et al., 2017) found that children exposed to physical, sexual, or emotional abuse all show the same disrupted prefrontal-amygdala circuitry and heightened threat response.
 I'm not saying my dad sexually abused me.
-But the effects feel the same.
-It makes me feel gross, like I'm shrivelling up in my body.
-I've talked to other people who were hit as kids and they describe the same thing.
+But the neurological effects overlap significantly.
+Other people I've talked to who were hit as kids describe similar feelings.

 A separate study (Tomoda et al., 2009) found that harsh corporal punishment was associated with a 19% reduction in prefrontal cortex gray matter volume, the same regions that show damage in sexual abuse victims.
 And Teicher & Samson (2016) in Nature Reviews Neuroscience found that the brain's stress-response architecture does not meaningfully distinguish between being hit and being sexually abused.
 Both activate the same threat-detection circuits, produce the same structural atrophy in prefrontal and limbic regions, and dysregulate the same stress systems.
 The differences are more about which specific sensory cortex is affected than about the downstream traumatic impact on brain development.